 Charles and Loraine, who grew up just around the corner from each other in Brooklyn, were married in the Flatbush Congregational Church on June 16, 1945, just after the end of the war in Europe.
 He completed his Ph.D. in chemistry at the Polytechnic Institute of Brooklyn in 1950, and moved to Huntsville, Alabama, where he developed rocket fuels with the government contractor Rohm & Haas.
-Charles’ family grew to four children, with him encouraging their involvement in swimming and scouting.
+The family grew to four children, and he encouraged their involvement in swimming and scouting.
 His family loved Huntsville of the 1950s and ’60s.
 During these years, the family spent summer vacations traveling, covering 49 of the 50 states.
 Charles served as president of the Rohm & Haas Investment Club, was an assistant scoutmaster in all three of his sons’ Boy Scout troops, and pursued his hobbies of carpentry, model trains and tropical fish.
 Shortly after the Apollo moon landing, the U.S. Space Program was cut back, and in 1970, the family moved to Richboro, Pennsylvania, in Bucks County, where Charles continued his employment with Rohm & Haas, working on agricultural chemicals and polymers.

 He retired in 1980 and moved with Loraine to a picturesque, wooded bluff overlooking Long Pond in Harwich, where he could be closer to New England family members.
 Interested in sustainable energy, Charles sought out a Pennsylvania architect, Paul d’Entremont, to collaborate with him in designing a highly efficient active/passive solar retirement home with extra bedrooms to encourage visits from family and friends.
 With the kids having flown the coop, Charles and Loraine enjoyed traveling for 35 years to various parts of the world — Europe, India, Australia, New Zealand, South America, Africa and the Caribbean — taking pictures and assembling travel albums.
 Avid bridge players for most of their lives, and having begun square dancing earlier, they passed many Cape evenings playing bridge and dancing with friends.
 They hosted many friend and family gatherings and loved having their adult children and families visit them during the summer months and holidays.